Q. What is the Cisco

 Q. What is the methodology behind the Cisco GCI?

 The Cisco GCI incorporates a bottom-up and top-down approach to derive global and regional results.
 The methodology begins with the server shipments to different types of data centers (traditional, private cloud, and public cloud), calculating the installed base of workloads.
 Then it applies the volume of bytes per workload per month to obtain the traffic for current and future years within the forecast period.
-We have used a variety of data sources, such as Gartner, IDC, Synergy, Juniper Research and Ookla, etc. for GCI analysis.
-For traffic modeling and verification of data center traffic types and volumes, network data was collected from 10 enterprise and Internet data centers (more than 40 terabytes per month for 12 months).
+We have used a variety of data sources, such as Gartner, IDC, Synergy, Juniper Research, and Ookla, for GCI analysis.
+For traffic modeling and verification of data center traffic types and volumes, network data from various enterprise and Internet data centers was reviewed.
 A global cloud traffic forecast is provided, as well as six regional forecasts (Asia Pacific, Central and Eastern Europe, Western Europe, Middle East and Africa, North America, and Latin America).
 For specific details of our forecast methodology, please see the

 Q. What is the difference between a traditional data center and a cloud data center?